-Vaccinations for cholera and small pox are not required, but travellers from a yellow fever zone must have a valid certificate.
+Vaccinations for cholera and small pox are not required, but travelers from a yellow fever zone must have a valid certificate.
 Visitors to game parks must take anti malarial tablets, available at pharmacies (drugstores).

 There are first-rate medical and dental facilities in Cape Town.
-As a result, many foreign visitors combine tourism with dental procedures, laser eye surgery, or cosmetic surgery that cost much less here because of the favourable exchange rate.
+As a result, many foreign visitors combine tourism with dental procedures, laser eye surgery, or cosmetic surgery that cost much less here because of the favorable exchange rate.